justincasher/justincasher.github.io/articles/Casas-Alvero-Conjecture/Casas-Alvero-Conjecture.md

 **Example.** &nbsp; This is from [\[2\]](#3-references).
 Consider (INSERT mod p case)

-&emsp; We start by making some assumptions. (i) Dividing by the leading coefficient, we can assume $$ F $$ is monomial.
+&emsp; We can assume the following. (i) Dividing by the leading coefficient, we can assume $$ F $$ is monomial.
 Hence,

 $$
 F(X) = \sum a_i X^i = X^n + a_{n-1} X^{n-1} + \cdots + a_1 X + a_0.